vuejs/v2.vuejs.org/src/v2/cookbook/form-validation.md

 Let's cover it from the top.
 The form tag has an ID that we'll be using for the Vue component.
 There's a submit handler that you'll see in a bit, and the action is a fake URL that would point to something real on a server someplace (where you have backup server-side validation of course).

-Beneath that there isa paragraph that shows or hides itself based on an error state.
-This is a personal preference of mine when building forms.
-I like a nice simple list of errors on top of the form.
-You may like error handling by the fields themselves.
-Use what works.
-Also note I'm going to fire my validation on submit rather than as every field is modified.
-Again, this is a personal preference.
+Beneath that there is a paragraph that shows or hides itself based on an error state.
+This will render a simple list of errors on top of the form.
+Also note we fire the validation on submit rather than as every field is modified.

 The final thing to note is that each of the three fields has a corresponding v-model to connect them to values we will work with in the JavaScript.
 Now let's look at that.